about us

 The Webster Lake Association Inc is a 501 (c) (3) public charity dedicated to enhancing, preserving and protecting the quality of the lake and its watershed through the promotion of responsible, effective environmental & educational policies.
 We shall strive to strengthen and unite the community through recreational, social and civic activities.
 Our mission is to preserve this regionally unique resource as a pristine legacy for future generations.

-BUSINESS Sponsors
+OUR BUSINESS Sponsors

 Private Sponsors